Brandtweary/autodebugger/README.md

-# Autodebugger
+# autodebugger

-A pytest-based test runner that provides enhanced test isolation and directory management.
+A debugging tool that augments test output for LLM debugging workflows. autodebugger performs code analysis after test runs to provide helpful context to users and LLM agents.
+Currently compatible with Python code and pytest, with potential for additional language support in the future.

 ## Features

+- **Enhanced Test Output**: Provides rich context about test failures and code state
-- **Test Directory Isolation**: Each test gets its own unique temporary directory via `PYTEST_BASE_TEMP`
+- **Test Directory Isolation**: Each test gets its own unique temporary directory
-- **Clean Output**: Minimal verbosity, focusing on what matters
-- **Automatic Cleanup**: Temporary resources are cleaned up after each test
 - **Full Pytest Compatibility**: All pytest arguments and plugins are supported
 - **Parallel Execution**: Built-in parallel test execution using pytest-xdist